 Like the idea of a home remedy, but don’t want to make it?
 That’s alright.
 The health and beauty products market is vast, and feet treatments are no exception.
 Here is what you should look for in a foot cream to effectively treat an athlete’s foot:

 Athlete’s foot is caused by fungus and this microorganism can be eliminated by ingredients that contain anti-fungal properties.

 Some of the top natural anti-fungal agents that you should look for in foot creams include orange oil, tea tree oil, lavender oil, olive oil, peppermint oil, and eucalyptus oil.

-Furthermore, almost all of the foot creams for treating athlete’s foot are made up of one of the following active ingredients: Miconazole, Clotrimazole, Tolnaftate, or Terbinafine.
+Furthermore, almost all of the foot creams for treating an athlete’s foot are made up of one of the following active ingredients: Miconazole, Clotrimazole, Tolnaftate, or Terbinafine.

-Athlete’s foot can cause severe inflammation of the skin that leads to itchiness and irritation.
+Athlete’s feet can cause severe inflammation of the skin that leads to itchiness and irritation.
 Soothing properties found in ingredients such as aloe vera and sea kelp can help you deal with that problem.
 Various vitamin combinations can also be used in order to provide soothing effects.

-Dryness and itchiness are not uncommon when it comes to athlete’s foot.
+Dryness and itchiness are not uncommon when it comes to an athlete’s foot.
 Moisturizing properties will help you relieve the itchiness and rejuvenate your skin.
 You will find them in agents such as neem oil, shea butter, aloe vera, tea tree oil, and antioxidants rich in amino acids.

 You may have to try various creams before identifying the one that works for you.
 Always read the labels and instructions carefully.
 As you are applying the cream on your feet, give them a massage as well to promote blood circulation.
 Once you’re done, wash your hands thoroughly with soap and water.